VEWOXIC/FITS/README.md

 ## Result Update

 The best result is in bold and the second best is in italic.
-The results are reported in terms of MSE.
+The results are reported in terms of MSE. **This is still preliminary results for FITS.
+We are rerunning the parameter search, ablation study and multi-runs for the final results.
+The final results will be updated in the paper.**

 | Model     | ETTh1-96  | ETTh1-192 | ETTh1-336 | ETTh1-720 | ETTh2-96  | ETTh2-192 | ETTh2-336 | ETTh2-720 | ETTm1-96  | ETTm1-192 | ETTm1-336 | ETTm1-720 | ETTm2-96  | ETTm2-192 | ETTm2-336 | ETTm2-720 |
 | --------- | --------- | --------- | --------- | --------- | --------- | --------- | --------- | --------- | --------- | --------- | --------- | --------- | --------- | --------- | --------- | --------- |